|

 Titus 1:2, KJV

 With these thoughts, I will bring this article to a close.
-It is my hope that you have found it informative, enlightening, and I pray that it has been a blessing in your life as well.
+It is my hope that you've found it informative and enlightening, and I pray that it has been a blessing in your life as well.
 If you have an account with Facebook, Twitter, Tumblr or with any other social network, I would really appreciate if you'd take the time to click or tap on the corresponding link that is found on this page.
 Thanks so much, and may God bless you abundantly!

 For additional information and further study, you may want to refer to the list of reading resources below which were either mentioned in this article, or which contain topics which are related to this article.
 All of these articles are likewise located on the Bill's Bible Basics web server.
 To read these articles, simply click or tap on any link you see below.